 Implementation Example: Autonomous Data Analysis Agent in Python

-Now let’s actually implement a simple AI agent using Python.
-Here, we write code that clearly understands the agent’s internal operations by combining OpenAI API and Python standard features without using expensive external frameworks.
+Now, let’s actually implement a simple AI agent using Python.
+Here, we write code that clearly understands the internal workings of agents by combining OpenAI API and Python’s standard features without using expensive external frameworks.

 This agent autonomously handles the task of “calculating the average of given numerical data and checking if it exceeds a certain threshold.”